Cootamundra Domestic Training Home for Aboriginal Girls: Closure (1974)

-Description
+The buildings

 The former Cootamundra Hospital and the Cootamundra Aboriginal Girls' Training Home were built upon a hill north east of Cootamundra.
 The property consists of a large parcel of land which had room for buildings as well as orchards and livestock such as dairy cows.

 The earliest building on the site is a face brick early Federation style building built in 1887 as the first Cootamundra hospital.
 The layout of the hospital includes a large central room under a hip roof which was the ward and later became a dormitory utilising the same hospital beds.
 The ward faces south west and has highlight windows above the front verandah roof.
 The front of the building faced south west towards the town of Cootamundra.
 A circular carriageway was on what is now lawn in front of the verandah.
 The verandah was extended along its length and enclosed during the time of the Girls' Home and used as a second dormitory.
 The enclosed extension has since been demolished due to termite damage.
 In the south eastern corners of the central ward/dormitory are two square rooms with pyramidal roofs originally used as a bathroom and latrines with another verandah in between.
 This verandah was also enclosed by the Girls' Home and used as a box room.
 An additional room was added to this in the 1940s for use as an infants' dormitory.
 At the north western end of the main dormitory is a transverse brick wing with a hip roof joined to the main ward by a hall and used as a Matron's room and locker room.
 This building is intersected by another hip roof building originally housing the operating theatre and then the Matron's bedroom.
 The north east side of the building also had a verandah which was extended and enclosed for use as a dining room by the Girls' Home.